JaimeStill/magick-journal/content/ritual/2020/08/01/index.md

 * Fulfilled (suns light) and protected (impenetrable wall) in the garden.

 * Present as a being of both masculine and feminine form.
 Two bodies presented by one consciousness.

-* **ﬧ** - Hebrew Resh depicted in the bottom-left.
-    * Pictograph represents Head of a man.
-    * Means Head, first, top beginning
-        * Interesting as this is my first venture into the Tarot.
-        * Could also be indicative of the first man, given the depiction of Eden?

 # Raising Energy